 The Waldorf Homeschool Conference

 We hosted the first Waldorf Homeschool Conference in May of 2017 in Orlando, FL in response to the interest we saw in the community.
-Waldorf experts from around the country, including Jean of Waldorf-Inspired Learning, taught workshops to attendees.
+Waldorf experts from around the country, including Jean of Art of Homeschooling, taught workshops to attendees.
 Other speakers included Carrie Dendtler of The Parenting Passageway, Kristie Burns of Earthschooling, Jodie Mesler of Living Music, and Donna Ashton of The Waldorf Connection.

 I hope to offer another conference like this in the Atlanta area soon.
 Please be sure to follow our Facebook page for updates on when the next conference will be.
 These conferences offer an opportunity for Waldorf homeschoolers — beginners and seasoned — to learn in-person from these speakers, furthering the movement of Waldorf homeschooling throughout our state and region.